Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to keep your cash and cards safe when you go abroad.

 Having your money stolen is right up there with flight delays and lost luggage when it comes to travel risks.
-But even if you’re going somewhere that has a reputation for pickpocketing, there are ways you can keep your money and other valuables secure against theft or loss.
+But even if you’re going somewhere that has a reputation for pickpocketing, there are ways to keep your money and other valuables secure loss or theft.

-To help you get peace of mind on your next trip, we look at the different types of travel money available along with ways to securely carry it when you go abroad.
+For peace of mind on your next trip, we look at the different travel money options available along with ways to securely carry it when you go abroad.

 What travel money options are available?